Steven Smith (American football coach)

-Steven Smith (born December 18, 1976) is an American football coach and former player who is the offensive coordinator and offensive line coach for the New Jersey Generals of the United States Football League (USFL).
+Steven Smith (born December 18, 1976) is an American football coach who serves as the offensive coordinator and offensive line coach at Texas Southern, positions he has held since 2024.
 He was the head football coach at Lincoln University in Jefferson City, Missouri, a position he held from December 2017 to May 2019.
 Smith previously served in a variety coaching roles at different levels of football, including a stint as assistant offensive line coach for the 2012 Kansas City Chiefs of the National Football League (NFL) under head coach Romeo Crennel.
 In 2019, he became the offensive line coach for the Seattle Dragons of the XFL.
 In March 2022, Smith was announced as the offensive coordinator and offensive line coach for head coach Mike Riley and the New Jersey Generals.